Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 How many clients do I need to break even on each platform?

 At $350/month per client with 300 minutes average usage: Trillet breaks even at 4 clients, Stammer AI at 3-4, Convocore at 3-4, Thinkrr at 6-7, Assistable.ai (unlimited tier) at 5-6.
-Synthflow, with its ~$2,000/month white-label toolkit on top of usage, takes considerably more clients to break even than the native platforms.
-Wrapper platforms break even at 4-6 clients depending on tier, though Voicerr's jump to $199-$299/month plus underlying provider fees has moved it into the same range as native platforms.
+Synthflow takes considerably more clients to break even than the native platforms, because white-label is gated behind Enterprise (reported ~$30k/year) or, on the third-party-reported figure, roughly $2,000/month on top of usage.
+Wrapper platforms break even at 4-6 clients depending on tier; Voicerr's live $28/month headline breaks even fastest, but its reported and volatile pricing (a described hike toward $199-$299/month) makes that number unreliable to plan a business on.

 The right platform turns your agency into a white-label AI receptionist provider with predictable margins, compliance coverage, and a product your clients never realize is not built in-house.